qwergram/CS133Assignment/README.md

 As a good rule of thumb, everytime you make a small change and save your files (which should be often), it's a good place to "commit" your changes.
 In other words, document what you've done.
 It's important to make many "commits", so if you make a mistake, you can roll back to the last commmit you have.
 The more commits you have, the more options you have.

-Here are the commands with the explanation to follow:
+Here are the commands with the explanations to follow:
 ```
 git add .
 git commit -m "description of what you did"